secret-ZHENG/my_own_learning_way/Python/Machine_learning/README.md

 6. "np.dot(a,b)" : a0*b0 + a1*b1 + ... + an*bn

 7."np.set_printoptions(precision=2)" : set print type format , 2number after point

+8."x.reshape(-1,1)": trans the array to n row 1column
+"data[:, 0]": crasp all rows at 0 column

 # matplotlib
 1. plt.plot: suitable for line charts